 Students work on a range of engineering skills through the use of module books, practical tests and theory assessments to meet the required competencies.
 VET Engineering is a two year (400 Nominal hours) course and is designed to deliver basic skills and knowledge for students interested in entering the engineering industry.
-On successfully completing the course, students will receive a Certificate II in Engineering Studies from TAFF the course, physical ability is an important consideration.
-Previous dance experience would be beneficial.
+On successfully completing the course, students will receive a Certificate II in Engineering Studies.